FnanB/compSys-e2018-pub/tools/osx.md

 ## Mount to VM
 You can mount home-drive of the VM on your machine using sshfs and work directly on it with your own editors.
 For this you need to install sshfs:
- * OS X FUSE ([https://osxfuse.github.io/](https://osxfuse.github.io/)).
+ * OS X: `brew install sshfs`
 You connect similar to ssh and can use the attached mount shell script.
 You unmount the directory again using the `umount` command.</p>